OpenRakis/Spice86/README.md

 - No MSCDEX support for now.
 Some games, like DUNE, can be copied entirely from the CD and run from the hard drive.

 Sound:
-- No sound for now, games will not detect sound blaster or adlib.
+- Adlib/SoundBlaster MIDI OPL is supported.
+Playback will only be heard on Windows right now.
+On other OSes, there will be no sound.
+- SoundBlaster PCM hangs the emulator at the moment Don't use it.
-- MT-32 and General Midi are supported, but only if Spice86 is run on Windows right now.
+- MT-32 and General Midi are supported.
+Playback will only be heard on Windows right now.
 On other OSes, there will be no sound.

 Compatibility list available [here](COMPATIBILITY.md).